 The Emergency Regulations Ordinance, introduced by the British in 1922.
-It hasn’t been used in more than half a century, but can still be invoked in case of emergency or public danger.
+It hadn’t been used in more than half a century, but can be invoked in case of emergency or public danger.
 It affords the chief executive (as Hong Kong’s post-colonial leaders are called) the power to make “any regulations whatsoever which he may consider desirable in the public interest.”
 Its provisions include arrests, property seizures, deportation, control of the ports and transportation -- and censorship.

-3. Does the law cover the internet?
+3. Does the emergency law cover the internet?

 4. How could it be disrupted?

 Lam could order private telecommunication companies to cut internet services delivered through fixed-line and mobile phone networks.
 Alternatively, she could compel these providers to take other measures including slowing internet speeds, disabling particular mobile phone networks and public WiFi spots or blocking certain websites and platforms.